netcore-jsa/unimus-backup-exporter/README.md

 The Unimus backup exporter is a bash script that exports backups from your Unimus server, stores backups locally, and pushes them to a git repo if desired.

 ## _Requirements_

 The only requirements for this script are bash, curl, jq, and base64.

 ## _How to use the Exporter_

 To use the exporter, you must configure the scripts env file with your settings.
-The script cam extract all backups, or just the latest backups depending on configuration.
+The script can extract all backups, or just the latest backups depending on configuration.

-If you are using this script to push backups to git, it will create a git repo based on the settings in your env file, and then push backups to that repo.
+If you are using this script to push backups to git, it will create a local git directory based on the settings in your env file, and then push backups to that repo.

-* To configure the env with the appropriate variables for your install as described in the Configure File section.
+* Configure the env with the appropriate variables for your install as described in the Configure File section.

 * To execute the script run the following command in the script directory: